Plinq/attr_encodable/README.md

 attr_encodable
 =

-**attr_encodable** adds attribute black- or white-listing for ActiveRecord serialization, as well as default serialization options.
+Never override `as_json` again! **attr_encodable** adds attribute black- or white-listing for ActiveRecord serialization, as well as default serialization options.
 This is especially useful for protecting private attributes when building a public API.

 Install
 ==